Top Market News: What Happened In Investing Today

 The death knell of retail gets talked up a lot.
 I don’t think restaurants are immediately affected by those trends, real or exaggerated, though there is some tangential impact as it becomes so easy to order from home.
 But restaurants do seem to be a decent leading indicator of customer spending, and the restaurant sector’s continued struggles – CAKE’s -1% comparable sales guidance for Q2 is in line with industry numbers (h/t Jonathan Weber) – bode ill for the broader US economy.

 As a dumpster diver sort of investor, I’ve looked at the restaurant sector a bit over the past year.
 I owned Fogo de Chao (NASDAQ:FOGO) shares for about a quarter, swayed by the positive memories my wife had of living in Brazil (several of her current colleagues worked with her in Brazil, and Fogo de Chao was the chain you went to when you couldn’t go to your local, good churrascaria – this was not my best buy).
-I’ve peeked at DineEquity, but decaying to severely decaying comps and a lever up and pay out all your FCF strategy scares me.
+I’ve peeked at DineEquity (NYSE:DIN), but decaying to severely decaying comps and a lever up and pay out all your FCF strategy scares me.

 CAKE is considered a leader in the industry, so it’s worth looking at what we might be paying for the company after the 10% sell-off.
 BTD?